 Results: 46 partial nephrectomies (PN) were performed: 3 patients with renal masses were excluded, resulting in 27 RALPNs and 16 OPNs.
 Median follow up was 2.7 years for OPN and 1.1 for RALPN (p = 0.03).
 RALPN patients were older (3.5 vs. 0.7 years, p = 0.002), otherwise there was no difference in baseline characteristics.
-In both groups, the majority of patients had complete duplication (95.3%) and a dysplastic upper moiety (64.3%) with a mean function of 4.1% ($\pm 2.9\%$).
+In both groups, the majority of patients had complete duplication (95.3%) and a dysplastic upper moiety (64.3%) with a mean function of 4.1% (± 2.9%).
 Severe reflux accounted for the majority of lower moiety dysplasia.
-Mean OT was similar (RALPN 206 vs. OPN 195 minutes, p = 0.5), but RALPN had a shorter LOS (1 vs. 3 days; p = 0.002).
+Mean OT was similar (RALPN 260 vs. OPN 195 minutes, p = 0.5), but RALPN had a shorter LOS (1 vs. 3 days; p = 0.002).
 There were no intraoperative complications in either group.
 Six patients had 7 postoperative complications (4 OPN vs. 3 RALPN).
 For OPN, complications included a seizure, prolonged intubation due to oversedation, intraoperative bleeding requiring transfusion, and recurrent febrile urinary tract infections (UTI).
-For RALPN, complications included a c. dring infection.
+For RALPN, complications included a chronic fluid collection requiring IR drainage, an abscess with concurrent UTI, and a C. difficile infection.
 There was no significant loss in size of the residual moiety in either group.
 Both groups demonstrated clinical improvement at follow up (p = 0.43).